DataCorrupted/peter-site/content/post/homeward.md

 At first I wanted it to be a night we both can remember.
 Now all I want is to forget it.

-At least I admired her honest.
+At least I admire her for her honesty.
-She told me she was onto someone else but because of him they couldn't get together.
+She told me she was onto someone else but because of his temper they couldn't get together.
-She also told me all the details that I don't really want to know as I was busy myself.
+She also told me all the details that I don't really want to know as I was busy pitying myself.

 She's a _reacher_, me too.
 She don't want to settle, me too.

-After 3 years of struggling, the result is simple, I can barely make a home in Shanghai.
-Then how about my birthplace, Taizhou?
-My train is heading Taizhou as I write.
-I like the place, every time I got to introduce her I would do it with pride.
-Maybe that's what belonging feels like.

-But I couldn't stay for now.
-After  all, it's just a small town in the middle of Jiangsu that no one really cares.
-No job opportunities, no bread.

-The hard truth is, we are the 40th out of 200+ cities in China in terms of economy.
-But we have **no high-speed train** and we share an airport with Yangzhou.
-Oh, by the way we have no metro even though we are long qualified.
-Why?
-I don't know.
-Maybe Taizhou would be a good home for me.
-But get packed in this 13-hour long train trip from Beijing I am afraid there is no way home.
+I think my conclusion that I just told my best friend is a good one.
+That something is wrong with me, I am buggy.
+But like a parallel program, every line of code looks just fine.
+Yet they would not function properly.
+I don't know where the bug is, nor do I have the leisure to look for it.
+And even if I find it, I am not sure if I can fix it.
+Like a rocky code, you need experienced programmer to fix it.
+But experienced programmer don't debug rocky code, people like Linus would simply bit your head off.

+Not knowing where to stay for, who to stay with.
-Even though my destination is Taizhou, **I am heading nowhere.**
+Even thought my destination today is Taizhou, but **I am heading nowhere.**
-I've been thinking about go immigrant to Uncle Sam since I lost faith in China in high school.
-The most critical time has come.
-This winter I am going to apply for a grad school and start the immigrant process as I long planned.
+My only goal now is to apply for a grad school and try immigrate like I planned since I lost faith in middle school.

-Let's hope I find a home there.
+Now that most application system is open, let's hope I find a home there.

+And good luck for everyone.